 If you have concerns, or a specific question related to your personal condition, we encourage you to speak with your doctor before getting the vaccine.

 The Pfizer vaccine is approved for people who are 16 years of age and older.
-The Moderna vaccine is approved for people who are 18 years of age and older.
+The Moderna and Johnson & Johnson vaccines are approved for people who are 18 years of age and older.

 Clinical trials are just beginning to include children, so the vaccines have not been fully studied in children yet.
 Sometime next year we will have the results of those clinical trials.

 Recently, an individual in their late 40s experienced a significant medical event involving blood clots two weeks after receiving the Johnson & Johnson COVID-19 vaccine.
 They received treatment at Nebraska Medical Center.
 The incident has been entered into VAERS, the Vaccine Adverse Event Reporting System, the national vaccine safety surveillance program run by the Centers for Disease Control and Prevention (CDC) and the U.S. Food and Drug Administration (FDA).
 The Nebraska Department of Health and Human Services is working closely with the CDC and the FDA to review this incident.

 During the Johnson & Johnson COVID-19 vaccine phase 3 clinical trials, 14 of 40,000 participants who received the vaccine developed embolic or thrombotic (blood clotting) events.
 Among those who received the placebo, 10 people developed embolic or thrombotic events.
 Given the similarity in the amount of events between those who received the vaccine and those who received a placebo, the FDA authorized the vaccine for emergency use in the U.S.